Adapt and Stabilize, Then Learn and Optimize: A New Approach to Adaptive LQR: Related work

 \subsubsection{Certainty equivalence with attenuating exploration}

 Certainty Equivalence (CE) refers to any adaptive algorithm in which the current best parameter estimate is used in lieu of the true parameters in control design.
 This category has generally focused on indirect adaptive controllers: least squares is used to estimate the plant parameters, and the current best estimate is periodically used to calculate a new optimal feedback gain.
 As it is well-known that indirect adaptive LQR can be unstable unless the parameters converge asymptotically to their true values, these approaches also inject an exploratory signal.
-However, exploration adds to the LQR cost online, so to prevent the cost from being permanently suboptimal, these approaches let the magnitude of the exploration go to zero asymptotically (often exponentially).
+However, exploration adds to the LQR cost online, so to prevent the cost from being permanently suboptimal, these approaches let the magnitude of the exploration go to zero with carefully-chosen rates of decay.

-It was shown in the 1980s \cite{chen1986leastsquares} that this approach can lead to convergence in expectation of the online cost to its optimal value.
-In recent years, regret bounds have become a popular way to quantify the rate of cost convergence.
-Dean et. al. derived the first regret bound for the certainty equivalence approach, at $\tilde{O}(T^{2/3})$ \cite{Dean_2018}.
-This bound was subsequently strengthened to $\tilde{O}(\sqrt{T})$ \cite{mania2019CEefficient}, and following work proved that certainty equivalence achieves both the best possible dependence on $T$ and near-optimal dependence on system dimension \cite{simchowitz2020naive}.
-Finally, while much of the adaptive LQR literature uses Gaussian noise as the exploratory signal, it was shown in \cite{sarker2023accurate} that a deterministic sum of sinusoids works just as well and is more robust to unmodeled dynamics.
+It was shown in the 1980s \citep{chen1986leastsquares_lowercase} that this approach can lead to convergence in expectation of the online cost to its optimal value.
+In recent years, regret bounds have become a popular way to quantify the rate of cost convergence. \cite{Dean_2018} derived the first regret bound for the certainty equivalence approach, at $\tilde{O}(T^{2/3})$.
+This bound was subsequently strengthened to $\tilde{O}(\sqrt{T})$ by \cite{mania2019CEefficient}, and following work by \cite{simchowitz2020naive} proved that certainty equivalence achieves both the best possible dependence on $T$ and near-optimal dependence on system dimension.
+Finally, while much of the adaptive LQR literature uses Gaussian noise as the exploratory signal, it was shown by \cite{sarker2023accurate} that a deterministic sum of sinusoids works just as well and is more robust to unmodeled dynamics.